BioComputingUP/ProSeqViewer/README.md

 this.sequenceviewer = new SequenceViewer('sqv');
 ```

-6 Add inputs (here an example with minimum required input, for all input settings options check github documentation).
+6 Add inputs -- here an example with minimum required input, for the full list of input settings options check github documentation --.
 ```typescript
  this.sequences = [{sequence: 'DFRLE--F---'}]
 ```